RascunhoDevBR/DevToolsKit/PRIVACYPOLICY.md

 1. Overview

-Dev Tools Kit is designed to respect user privacy.
+Dev Work Tools is designed to respect user privacy.
 The software operates locally on the user's computer and does not collect personal data.

 2. Information Accessed by the Software